Tanjung Piai

+Tourism

 Tanjung Piai is a nationally important icon, being one of only five Ramsar sites in Malaysia.
-Tanjung Piai is also an important nature site in Johor, being the 3rd designated park of Johor National Park Corporation.
-Tanjung Piai has high socio-economic value for fisheries.
+Tanjung Piai is also an important nature site in Johor, being the 3rd designated park of the Johor National Park Corporation.
+Tanjung Piai has a high socio-economic value for fisheries.
 The site is a destination for ecotourism, attracting 32,360 visitors in 2006.
 The site is located on the southernmost tip of mainland Asia and is listed as a priority site for national ecotourism.

+Flora and fauna

 Tanjung Piai has 22 mangrove tree species.
 It is also an important habitat for migratory and resident birds.
 These include the IUCN-listed vulnerable species, such as the Lesser Adjutant Stork.
 It is part of the Important Bird Area (IBA) of southwest Johor, which extends from Sunda Trench to Tanjung Piai.
 The southwest Johor mangroves are ecologically important as a natural barrier for protecting the inland villages and agricultural lands from storm events, including tsunamis.